harrymkt/mgh/Web/content/contribute.md

 +++
-title="Contributing"
+title = "Contributing"
 +++
 # $title$
 ## Documentation
 You can contribute documentation if you have GitHub knowledge.
-To contribute, site and/or documentation improvements, visit [this repository](https://github.com/harrymkt/endless-battle).
+To contribute, site and/or documentation improvements, visit [this repository](https://github.com/harrymkt/mgh).
 ## Developer
 This game is not an open source and therefore developer acceptance is fewer chance.
 For sound contribution, you can send on Telegram directly.